Get

 Image Credit: Seregraff, Shutterstock

-Short-haired cats do not require daily grooming and do not have the problem of hair mats and tangles.
-Typically, short-haired cats do not shed that much, but this isn’t always true, as it depends on genetics and breed.
+Short-haired cats do not typically require daily grooming or have the problem of hair mats and tangles.
+Typically, short-haired cats do not shed that much, but this isn’t always the case, as it depends on the type of coat, as well as the overall health and lifestyle of the cat.
 Still, they do not need regular brushing (once a week should suffice), and you’re less likely to see long, flowing, loose hair in your home.
-Simply put, short-haired cats have sleek, short coats that are much easier to maintain and are more suitable for allergy sufferers.
+Simply put, short-haired cats have sleek, short coats that are much easier to maintain.

 What Are Common Types of Short-Haired Cats?